jtykal/work-item-allocation-by-portfolio/README.md

 Allocation can be calculated by leaf story count or sum of leaf story plan estimate.

-This will work on a Release filtered page.
-In lieu of using a page-level Release filter, the App Settings support explicitly specifying a Release Start Date and a Release End Date.
-In this case, User Stories in the currently selected Project Scope that have been In Progress between the specified Release Start Date and Release End Date will be included in the data.
+This app (optionally) uses a page-level Release filter.
+If specified, the Release Start Date and Release End Date are determined by the page-level Release filter.
+If a page-level Release filter is not used, the App Settings support explicitly specifying a Release Start Date and a Release End Date.
+User Stories in the currently selected Project Scope that have been Accepted and/or In Progress (depending on how the "Include Work in Progress" option is specified) between the specified Release Start Date and Release End Date will be included in the data.

 ![screenshot](./images/work-item-allocation-by-portfolio.png)